biof309/spring2019/README.md

 Logistics
 ---------

-This is a one-semester course starting on the 13th of September 2019 and finishing on 13th of December 2019.
+This is a one-semester course starting on the 5th of February 2019 and finishing on ??th of May 2019.

 **Class Location: Rathskeller (Room B1A199C), Building 60, NIH Bethesda campus**